mrocklin/mrocklin.github.io/laser-eye-correction.md

 I asked the doctor about it and he was pretty firm.
 “You need to have Valium because we need all of your muscles relaxed, also we’re going to need to manipulate your head and such prior to the procedure and don't want you fighting us”.
 I asked about a lower dose and he said “usually we give 25mg, but for you 20mg probably makes sense”  “How about 10mg or 15mg?  “  “No, that wouldn't really have any therapeutic effect”.

 OK, I went home, got the drugs at the pharmacy, and predictably, went on a web search spree about LASIK, Valium, and dosage.
-After consulting the internet, my Ex (also a physician), well-respected medical databases like uptodate, and peers who had undergone the procedure.
+After consulting the internet, my Ex (also a physician), well-respected medical databases like UpToDate, commercial sites for other laser eye centers, and peers who had undergone the procedure without Valium.
 I decided that my doctor was overly-cautious / wrong.

-On the day of the surgery I made a mild fuss and became their second patient ever to undergo the procedure without Valium.
-This made me very relaxed.
+On the day of the surgery I made a mild fuss and became their second patient to undergo the procedure without Valium.
+I felt much better.

 Surgery itself
 --------------
 Fifteen minutes after having the Valium conversation I was in the operating room, doing my best to be super relaxed.

-I laid down, and this is the experience as best as I recall it a few days afterwards:
+This is the experience as best as I recall it a few days afterwards:

 1. I lay down on a table with a neck rest and optical equipment that swung over to be maybe  4-12 inches above my face
 2. I asked them to tell me what was going to happen and they gave a good description that helped me to anticipate everything, which helped a lot with any stress.